 If you’re planning a wedding, the last thing you’re probably thinking about is how your divorce would play out.
 But for some, having a prenuptial or postnuptial agreement in place can provide peace of mind that enhances the relationship and creates a sense of security.
-At Marinaro Law Firm in Pennsylvania, our attorneys can craft strategic and protective pre- and postnuptial agreements that protect your assets, clarify financial obligations and establish boundaries.
+At Marinaro Law in Pennsylvania, our attorneys can craft strategic and protective pre- and postnuptial agreements that protect your assets, clarify financial obligations and establish boundaries.

 Who Benefits From Pre- And Postnuptial Agreements?